mkpatel3-github/Python_Classwork/GitHub_Tutorials/README.md

 - `git branch -d feature-branch` &mdash; (Optional) Delete your feature branch locally to reduce number of branch maintainance.
 - `git push origin --delete feature-branch` &mdash; (Optional) Delete your feature branch remotely to reduce number of branch maintainance.

+- If you want to undo a deleted branch in Git as long as the commits from that branch still exist in your repository history and have not been garbage collected, You can immediately restore it.
+When you delete a branch, Git usually prints a message like:
+- `Deleted branch <your-branch> (was <sha>)` &mdash;
+- `git checkout -b <your-branch> <sha>` &mdash; Replace <your-branch> with the branch name and <sha> with the commit hash shown in the message.

+- If you don’t have the SHA: Use the reflog to find the commit where your branch was last pointing.
+-`git reflog` &mdash; Look for an entry like: HEAD@{n}: branch: Deleted branch <your-branch> (was <sha>) Then recreate the branch:
+-`git checkout -b <your-branch> <sha>` &mdash; This will recreate branch.
+-`git checkout -b <your-branch> HEAD@{n}` &mdash; - Or, if you want to use the reflog reference directly:

+- If the branch was deleted from the remote (e.g., GitHub) but you still have the commits locally, you can recreate and push it:
+-`git checkout -b <your-branch> <sha>'
+-`git push -u origin <your-branch>'

 ---
 ## Markdown Tips